IamZenDevX/Online-Shopping/README.md

 <h2 align="left">Introduction:</h2>

-The Online Shopping Management System is a comprehensive platform that enables users to browse, purchase, and manage products through an e-commerce platform.
-The system also allows administrators and store managers to handle product listings, inventory, and customer orders.
-This repository includes the backend components necessary for a fully functional online shopping experience, handling user accounts, product management, cart functionality, and order processing.
+Through an e-commerce platform, the complete Online Shopping Management System lets consumers search, purchase, and arrange products.
+Managers of systems and store managers also handle consumer orders, inventory, and product listings thanks to the system.
+Covering user accounts, product management, cart functionality, order processing, backend components required for a completely operating online shopping experience, this library

 <h2 align="left"> Key Features:</h2>

 1. **User Management**
-    - Users can create accounts, log in, and update their profile.
+    - Users could log in, register, and change their profile.
-    - Store managers and admins have  roles for managing products and orders.
+    - Order and product control call for managers of retailers as well as others.
-    - Secure authentication for all users, with roles-based access control.
+    - Safe login for every user applying roles-based access control.
 2. **Product Management**
-    - Store managers can add, update, and delete products.
+    - Store managers using product management can add, change, and remove items.
-    - Products are categorized by main category and subcategory for easy browsing.
+    - Main categories and subcategories easily enable one browse items.
-    - Stock levels and pricing are managed by store managers.
+    - Store managers set price and supply levels.
 3. **Cart and Order Management**
-    - Users can add products to their cart, update quantities, and place orders.
+    - Placing orders, adjusting amounts, and adding items to their cart allows users to manage **cart and order**.
-    - Orders can be tracked with a unique tracking number.
+    - One can follow directions using a tracking number assigned specifically.
-    - Payment details are securely processed, with options for home delivery.
+    - Payment information is securely handled with choices for home delivery.
 4. **Watchlist Functionality**
-    - Users can add products to a watchlist for future purchases.
+    - Users having **watchlist** ability can add items to a list for next purchases.
-    - Availability, pricing, and discount tracking for watchlist items.
+    - For watchlist items, availability, cost, and discount monitoring five.
 5. **Review and Rating System**
-    - Users can leave comments and ratings on products they have purchased..
+    - Users of bought products could give ratings and comments.
 <h2 align="left">Tools Used:</h2>

 ![Zendevx Technology](https://github.com/user-attachments/assets/36c979fe-929e-44a4-8958-9c15dc466e35)